getreu/tp-note/docs/source/tpnote--manpage.md

   variables_ above.

 * '`{{ viewer_doc_css_path }}`' is the CSS stylesheet path required to format
   an HTML rendition of a Tp-Note document.
-This path is hard-wired and it is understood by Tp-Note's internal web server.
+This path is an internal constant and understood by Tp-Note's internal web server.

 * '`{{ viewer_highlighting_css_path }}`' is the CSS stylesheet path required to
   highlight embedded source code.
-This path is hard-wired and it is understood by Tp-Note's internal web server.
+This path is an internal constant and it is understood by Tp-Note's internal web server.

 * '`{{ doc.header }}`' is the raw UTF-8 copy of the header.
 Not to be
   confounded with the dictionary variable '`{{ fm }}`'.